 What is Total Quality Management (TQM)?

 TQM (Total Quality Management) is an improvement in the traditional way of doing business.
-It is a successful technique to surpass world-class competition.
+It is a successful technique to surpass the world-class competition.
 The culture and actions of the entire organization can be changed by making changes in the way they work.

 Meaning Of TQM (Total quality Management):